jonasoesch/p9/paper.md

 #### Level of abstraction

+(TODO:chart that shows different visualization tools and their level of abstraction)

 Visualization is an obvious candidate for domain specific languages and many approaches to configuring visualization exist. [@Wickham-16:ggplot2elegant, @Heer-10:declarativelanguage, @Satyanarayan-16:vegalitegrammar] The reason for this prevalence is that there is a limited number of chart types that are being used over and over again.
 A typical number is something between 40 [@Holtz:dataviz] and 150 [@:dataviz] DSLs are especially well suited for problems that are encountered repeatedly and they make them quicker to solve [@Mernik-05:whenhow]

 ![code-vega.pdf](img/code-vega.pdf)